What is hypnosis?

 So how does hypnosis work in a therapeutic setting?

 Firstly, you need to have good 'rapport' with your hypnotherapist.
-It needs to be someone you feel comfortable with and with whom can build a relationship of trust.
+It needs to be someone you feel comfortable with and with whom you can build a relationship of trust.
 Make sure your hypnotherapist is suitably qualified.

 Your hypnotherapist does not judge you or offer advice.
 It is very important that whatever your wishes and desires are, whoever you would like to be or however you would like to live your life, that they are your own choices.
 Not someone else's.
 You are perfect!
 Your ideas are valid and good and it is very important that you follow your own heart's desires.
 Don't worry if you can't put it into words, that's what hypnosis is perfect for!
 Your mind is a weird and wonderful and very powerful thing and it has all the answers.
 As ancient Chinese philosopher Lao Tzu said 2,600 years ago: